Jordy van de Corput

-Jordy van de Corput (born 15 April 1989 in Rotterdam) is a retired Dutch footballer who played in the position of goalkeeper.
+Jordy van de Corput (born 15 April 1989 in Rotterdam) is a Dutch retired footballer who played in the position of goalkeeper.

 Club career

-Visiting Launceston for four days in November 2016, Van de Corput featured for City in a preseason friendly hosting Total Futbol International and agreed to a deal for the 2014 Victory League.
+Visiting Launceston for four days in November 2016, van de Corput featured for City in a preseason friendly hosting Total Futbol International and agreed to a deal for the 2014 Victory League.
 Tipped to be one of the best in the league and making what was seen as an innumerable amount of saves in a friendly away to Glenorchy Knights, the Dutch goal minder picked up a suspension in the third round, a 3–7 rout by Devonport, missing the next game with Nick Abougelis taking his place.

-From 2017 to 2018, he played with Pakruojis in the Lithuanian I Lyga.
+From 2017 to 2018, van de Corput played with Pakruojis in the Lithuanian I Lyga.